-The Naugatuck Station has the second highest boardings on the Waterbury branch with 91 on an average weekday in 2008.
+The Naugatuck Station has the second highest boardings on the Waterbury branch with 95 on an average weekday in 2012.
 Naugatuck Station has ample free, safe parking.
-More cars have been observed parked at the Naugatuck Station than the Waterbury Station (41 cars verses 38 cars in 2009).
 The Waterbury and New Canaan Branch Lines Needs and Feasibility Study proposes moving the Naugatuck Station south to the railroad overpass over Maple Street.
-This location would allow for a longer platform, which could be integrated into the proposed Renaissance Place transit-oriented development.
+This location would allow for a longer platform which in turn could lead to longer trains.

-The Beacon Falls Station has the lightest use on the Waterbury Branch with 8 boardings on an average weekday in 2008.
-On average, 10 cars were parked at the station on weekdays in 2009.
+The Beacon Falls Station has the lightest use with 7 board-

+ings on an average weekday in 2012.